maternity- baby

 When you go to the clinic or the hospital, wash your hands regularly when you touch objects, avoid touching your face with your hands and try to stay at least 2 meters or 6 feet away from other people in the waiting area.
 You should also wash your hands when you leave.

-If you are sick with a cough or fever and you are booked for a regular visit, contact the IPP to see if it is better to keep your appointment or move it to a later date.
+If you are sick with a cough or fever and you are booked for a regular visit, contact the IPP to check if any appointment adjustments are necessary.

 How do I contact the Integrated Pregnancy Program (IPP)?